 4 – Be early.
 This does not mean show up for an appointment an hour early; instead, it means start taking your child to the dentist when they are young.
 Alpharetta pediatric dentist, Dr. Nanna, and the American Dental Association recommend that a child have their first dental visit by the time they are 1 year old.
 More than anything, these early visits are meant to establish a rapport with the pediatric dentist you select.
 They help your child become accustomed to someone investigating the inside of their mouth and to become comfortable in the environment of a dentist’s office.

 5 – Be honest.
 It is important to tell your children the truth about what is going to happen, while remembering that there are age-appropriate ways to explain what is happening.
 Dr. Nanna has trained her staff to explain the procedure to children in kid-friendly terms.
 That means a child getting a shot will be told their tooth is getting some “sleepy juice” or nitrous oxide might be referred to as happy air.
-An experienced pediatric dentist like Dr. Nanna will make sure that a child understands what is happening, but she would explain the procedure differently to the parent and the child, based on their ability to understand and process the information.
+An experienced Pediatric Dentist in Roswell like Dr. Nanna will make sure that a child understands what is happening, but she would explain the procedure differently to the parent and the child, based on their ability to understand and process the information.
 Questions from children are always welcome as well.

 Often, fear of the dentist builds up in children because of the many unknowns they find when they walk through the doors of the dentist’s office.
 As their parent, you can use these tools to educate and prepare your child so that all of their dental visits are good experiences, including the ones with kid’s dental fillings, and all they remember the next day is the new toothbrush and sticker they earned for being such a good patient.

 © 2018 Polkadot Pediatric Dentistry.
 Authorization to post is granted, with the stipulation that Polkadot Pediatric Dentistry, an Alpharetta pediatric dentist, is credited as sole source.